Medical Services Board By-Laws

 The Board and any Board member may consult with Board counsel with regard to an actual or perceived conflict of interest.

-C. Receipt of Medicaid or other health care services provided by the Department shall not be considered a conflict of interest.
+C. Receipt of Health First Colorado (Colorado's Medicaid Program) or other health care services provided by the Department shall not be considered a conflict of interest.

 ARTICLE VI – ADMINISTRATIVE DIRECTIVES